bunyodabdusaidov/web102_prework/README.md

 The following **optional** features are implemented:

 * [x] Added a nav bar section at the top of the page to be able to access page section quickly.
+* [x] Added a search bar section so that the user can search the games and be taken directly to games section in the page.

 ## Video Walkthrough